laserpointlabs/insightLM-LT/docs/SOFTWARE_DESCRIPTION_DOCUMENT.md

 ## Table of contents (long-form)

+This Table of Contents is the intended structure.
+Some sections are drafted out of order while we work, but the numbering reflects where the content ultimately lives.
+If a section exists only as a heading or short outline, it is a placeholder we will fill in later.

 ### 0. History & lineage (how we got here)
 0.1 Origins: learning LLMs and building intuition
 0.2 ReqFLO (“RecFlow”): requirements extraction + analysis